huntdatacenter/docs/docs/working-in-your-lab/workbench/principles.md

 ## Reproducibility

-The workbench is designed with a smooth experience when your work on your code in mind.
+The Workbench is designed with a smooth experience when you work on your code.
 Thus, not everything should be ephemeral and you should still store data in volumes mounted from your home machine.

-The workbench comes with the Conda package manager which is configured to store packages on your work volume.
+The Workbench comes with the Conda package manager which is configured to store packages on your work volume.

 You will find Conda very helpful when it comes to Python and R packages.
 Conda is a great way to help you take control over your dependencies, and to avoid unwanted surprises over time.
 We recommend you to start with their guide to
 -[Manage environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).